+The Royal Deeside is one of my favourite hiking areas in Aberdeenshire.
 I had visited the Muir of Dinnet Nature Reserve near Ballater before – then it was early summer and we opted for a leisurely walk around Loch Kinord.
 This time I had a little less time and wanted to channel my inner explorer.
 I followed the Burn o’ Vat path, a loop trail that leads to a dramatic geological feature known as the Vat in the middle of the woodlands.

 Water carved out this bowl from the rock surrounding it, but today it is merely a trickle – not less impressive though!
 The entrance to the Vat looks like big boulders blocking the path – don’t be discouraged, simply climb through the gap and you will enter the stunning Vat!